Nightmare Circus

-Nightmare Circus is a platform video game developed by Funcom and published by Tec Toy for the Mega Drive.
-The game was released in Brazil in 1996, and eventually in North America via the Sega Channel in December 1996.
-It was also released on the Sega Channel in the UK.
+Nightmare Circus is a platform video game developed by Funcom and published by Tec Toy for the Sega Mega Drive.
+The game was first released in April 1996 on the Sega Channel in North America by Sega, and physically released on cartridge in Brazil sometime that same year.
+It was also released on the Sega Channel in Europe the following year.

 Plot

 The story begins with a circus that was held out in the desert of Arizona.
 On opening night, the circus was burned completely to the ground by its shady and villainous operator, the Jester, who intended to cash in on an insurance policy.
 Afterwards, the Jester was convicted for the deaths of the fire victims.
 However, before he was executed, the Jester warned that the souls of his victims would be forever tormented.
 Many years later, a Native American named Raven, who had lost relatives in the fire, goes to investigate the location where the circus was held, and where supernatural events have been reported.
 Night comes, and suddenly there appears, via the psi-energy of the Jester, a ghostly apparition of the destroyed circus.